ivancheban/docsy-site/content/en/docs/static-site-generators/docs-as-code.md

 ## Adjust the appearance of the site

-So, we launched the site locally in the browser.
-The site project folder with all the necessary files is in my case: `c:\Users\Ivan_Cheban\my-docusaurus-projects\my-site`.
+So, you launched the site locally in the browser.
+The site project folder with all the necessary files is in my case: `C:\Users\Ivan_Cheban\my-docusaurus-projects\my-site`.
 We will now change:

 - The name of the site